derekzuk/mev-bot/README.md

 The basic flow of this application is as follows:
 1. `npm start` command triggers the main() function in bot-executor.ts
-2. the main() function contains five functions.
+2. the main() function contains four functions.
 The following two functions set up the necessary variables and wallets:
 - initialVariableSetup()
 - etherscanApiInteractions()
 3. The next two functions will run concurrently until the application is stopped.
 These will perform and track our mint transactions: